ioBroker/ioBroker.js-controller/README.md

 The in-memory DBs for states and objects use JSON files to store the data.
 The files are stored after changes every 30 seconds and are backed up automatically.
 The files are stored in iobroker-data directory, the backups in a sub folder.

-The in-memory DBs work well for up to 10.000 objects and normal state update frequencies.
+The in-memory DBs work well for up to 10000 objects and normal state update frequencies.
 When your system has more objects and states or its states are updated very often, it is a better idea to use Redis as the database engine.
 A good indicator for this if the js-controller process is using a lot of CPU and/or the system feels slow.

 js-controller 1.x was using socket.io as the communication protocol between the adapters and the in-memory DBs.
 Starting with js-controller 2.0, the communication protocol was changed to be a lightweight Redis protocol.
+This simplifies the logic and shuld increase performance.

 For the objects and states databases special additional logging of the redis protocl messages can be activated in iobroker.json